 It didn’t take me long to appreciate the opportunity to study abroad in Sorrento, and I’m sure you won’t regret the decision to study outside of Italy’s major cities either.

-Here are 9 things I know you’ll love about studying abroad in Sorrento too!
+What you’ll love about studying abroad in Sorrento:

 1. Piazza Lauro